 Mount Robson Provincial Park borders with Jasper National Park and we feel it's a bit overshadowed by its more famous neighbour.
 Mount Robson is the highest peak in the Rockies and you can take an easy hike to Kinney Lake or make a reservation and stay overnight near beautiful Berg Lake.
 We had the reservation, but unfortunately on the day we were heading to the park, there was a car accident, the road was closed and we did not make it.

 DAY 13: WELLS GRAY PROVINCIAL PARK

 You just arrived to Wells Gray Provincial Park, the land of waterfalls.
 To be honest, we stopped by here rather accidentally, but now we are glad we did.
 There are many waterfalls along the road, but visit at least three of them - Helmcken Falls, Spahats Creek Falls and Dawson Falls.
 All of them are easily accessible and you won't regret.

 The Thompson Hotel in Kamloops - clean comfortable rooms for an affordable price.

 DAY 14: WELLS GRAY PROVINCIAL PARK - GLACIER NATIONAL PARK

 It is time to get closer to Calgary.
 It is a long drive, over 6 hours so take your time and stop regularly.
-Take the scenic route to Kamloops and Revelstoke, don't rush it, this is your relaxing day, so enjoy the scenery along the road.
+Take the scenic route to Revelstoke, don't rush it, this is your relaxing day, so enjoy the scenery along the road.
 You will spend the rest of the day in beautiful Glacier National Park.

 DAY 15 & 16: LAKE O'HARA